Challenger expedition: Expedition

 The route from Wellington to Tonga went along the east coast of New Zealand's North Island, and then north and east into the open Pacific, passing by the Kermadec Islands en route to Tongatabu, the main island of the Tonga archipelago (then known as the Friendly Islands).
 The waters around the Fijian islands, a short distance to the north-west of Tonga, were surveyed during late July and early August 1874.
 The ship's course was then set westward, reaching Raine Island—on the outer edge of the Great Barrier Reef—at the end of August and thence arriving at Cape York, at the tip of Australia's Cape York Peninsula.

 Over the following three months, from September to November 1874, the expedition visited several islands and island groups while sailing from Cape York to China and Hong Kong (then a British colony).
 The first part of the route passed north and west over the Arafura Sea, with New Guinea to the north-east and the Australian mainland to the south-west.
 The first islands visited were the Aru Islands, followed by the nearby Kai Islands.
 The ship then crossed the Banda Sea touching at the Banda Islands, to reach Amboina (Ambon Island) in October 1874, and then continuing to Ternate Island.
 At the time, all these islands were part of Netherlands East-Indies and are since 1949 part of Indonesia.

 From Ternate, the route went north-westward towards the Philippines, passing east of Celebes (Sulawesi) into the Celebes Sea.
 The expedition called at Samboangan (Zamboanga) on Mindanao, and then Iloilo on the island of Panay, before navigating within the interior of the archipelago en route to the bay and harbour of Manila on the island of Luzon.
 The crossing north-westward from Manila to Hong Kong took place in November 1874.

 After several weeks in Hong Kong, the expedition departed in early January 1875 to retrace their route south-east towards New Guinea.
 The first stop on this outward leg of the journey was Manila.
 From there, they continued on to Samboangan, but took a different route through the interior of the Philippines, this time touching at the island of Zebu.
 From Samboangan the ship diverged from the inward route, this time passing south of Mindanao—in early-February 1875.

 Challenger then headed east into the open sea, before turning to the south-east and making landfall at Humboldt Bay (now Yos Sudarso Bay) on the north coast of New Guinea.
 By March 1875, the expedition had reached the Admiralty Islands north-east of New Guinea.
-The final stage of the voyage on this side of the Pacific was a long journey across the open ocean to the north, passing mostly west of the Caroline Islands and the Mariana Islands, reaching port in Yokohama, Japan, in April 1875.
+The final stage of the voyage on this side of the Pacific was a long journey across the open ocean to the north, passing mostly west of the Caroline Islands and the Mariana Islands, discovering the Mariana Trench on 23 March 1875.
+Challenger reached port in Yokohama, Japan, in April 1875.